COM-497-Spring2020/LeoLinux/Potential GUIs/README.md

 | 1.2 | General GUI Design has been finalized: See file ``2B`` for general design.
 Specifics to come as more programs, features, and tools are added. |

 ## *Leo Linux Logo*
 A general design for the *Leo Linux* logo has been created; see file ``Leo Linux Logo v2.png`` for the icon-style logo.
-The files ``"Leo Linux Lovo v2.2 CF.png"`` and ``"Leo Linux Logo v2.3 CF.png"`` are variations of the original logo image on different sized solid-black backgrounds.
+The files ``"Leo Linux Logo v2.2 CF.png"`` and ``"Leo Linux Logo v2.3 CF.png"`` are variations of the original logo image on different sized solid-black backgrounds.
 The logo art and design is the result of the work of *Madelyn Eden* and *Pedro Quintao*.